-In today’s digitally driven world, a business website is as essential as a listing in the Yellow Pages used to be.
-85% of customers use the internet to find local businesses.
+In today’s digitally driven world, a business website is as essential as a listing in the Yellow Pages used to be 85% of customers used the internet to find local businesses.
 If your business is not on the internet, it is not present in a world where most customers spend their time.

 Your business requires a website because it provides additional information that increases your exposure and visibility.

 Firstly, a website gives your business an online presence.
-As mentioned earlier, the vast majority of customers search for local businesses online.
+As mentioned earlier, most customers search for local businesses online.
 Google and other search engines are opt-in services, meaning that if you do not provide search engines with your contact details, they will not make them available online.

-A website is used to provide search engines with information about your business, including your address, phone number, service areas, and business hours.
+A website provides search engines with information about your business, including your address, phone number, service areas, and business hours.
 If your business is not found in search engines, it does not exist online.

 The second reason your firm needs a website is that it creates a channel for customer interaction.
-A good business website gives people the opportunity to interact with your business by, for example, requesting a free quote, make an appointment, sending an email to your business, or simply looking up your address and phone number.
+A good business website allows people to interact with your business by, for example, requesting a free quote, make an appointment, sending an email to your business, or simply looking up your address and phone number.

 The more information your customers can find out about your business in a short time, and the more ways they can get in touch with you, the more likely they are to contact you.

-If you wish potential consumers to find and utilize your business sooner than your competitors, your firm needs a website.
+Your firm needs a website if you wish potential consumers could find and utilize your business sooner than your competitors.
 The more information you can offer about your products, services, and personality, the more you can stand out from your competitors in your area.